theproductiveprogrammer/luminate/README.md

-### SETTING A SOURCE ACCOUNT
+### SETTING SIGNATORIES AND A SOURCE ACCOUNT

 Stellar allows an account to have multiple signatories.
+To do this use:

+    ./luminate add-signer --for myFirstAccount --weight 1 GDRCJ5OJTTIL4VUQZ52PCZYAUINEH2CUSP5NC2R6D6WQ47JBLG6DF5TE

+Of course, you can remove a signatory from your account as well:

+    ./luminate remove-signer --for myFirstAccount GDRCJ5OJTTIL4VUQZ52PCZYAUINEH2CUSP5NC2R6D6WQ47JBLG6DF5TE

-This means that you can submit transactions for accounts that are different from yours.
+This means that the additional signer can can submit transactions for the other accounts as well.
+This means you can submit transactions for accounts that are different from the current wallet account.

-To do this simply specify the --source flag and the transaction will be submitted against the given source account.
+To do this simply specify the --source flag and the transaction will submitted against the given source account.

 For example: